 Bucharest is a city of many contrasts, it is quite diverse in terms of its architectural design.
 The remains of the communist urban planning with the concrete block buildings are there to remind you of the days of Nicolae Ceaușescu’s communist regime.

 During the four days in Bucharest we got to explore this fascinating city which was covered with a blanket of snow, its amicable character, historical glory, welcoming people and authentic Romanian cuisine.
-Here are my highlights of Bucharest.
+Here are the top things to do in Bucharest in four days.

 There are many historical sites and museums one can visit while in Bucharest.
 For sure warm weather is a plus but if you do find yourself visiting Romania during the winter months, just dress warm and don’t let the snow scare you off.